aim-t/Password-Generator/README.md

 ### [Live Site](https://generatesecurepassword.netlify.app/)

 ## Description
-A simple web app for generating secure passwords, built with HTML, CSS, and JavaScript with Bootsrap for responsive layout.
+A simple web app for generating secure passwords, built with HTML, CSS, and JavaScript with Bootstrap for responsive layout.
 The application allows users to generate passwords with varying lengths ranging from 1 to 50 characters.
 The generated passwords include numbers, uppercase and lowercase alphabets, as well as symbols from the ASCII codes.

 ## Preview